iraposeiro39/scripts-hub/README.md

 # scripts-hub
-PRIV - Repo with a couple of scripts I did
+Repo with a couple of scripts I did